[Minor revision–posted 10/5/22 (replaces 8/13/20 edition)]

-Minor revision–posted 10/5/22 (replaces 8/13/20 edition)]

->

-> PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline and delineate the policies and procedures of the university with regard to the conduct of research and scholarly activity by members of the faculty.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline and delineate the policies and procedures of the university with regard to the conduct of research and scholarly activity by members of the faculty.

-> REVIEW: This OP will be reviewed in June of even-numbered years by the Senior Associate Vice President for Research with substantive revisions presented to the Vice President for Research and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in June of even-numbered years by the Associate Vice President for Research (Research Integrity) with substantive revisions presented to the Vice President for Research & Innovation and the Provost and Senior Vice President (PSVP).

-> 1. Rights and Responsibilities of Faculty Members
+1. Rights and Responsibilities of Faculty Members